 I’m not a big noodles fan, but can see how one could grow to like them a lot after acquiring the skill to eat them.
 This dish certainly looks healthier than eggs and sausage and such.

-What’s there to do on a 12+hour flight most of which is spent at altitudes of 35,000 to 41,000 feet asl?
+What’s there to do on a 12+hour flight most of which is spent at altitudes of 35,000 to 41,000 feet?
+Some work if there is good WiFi.
 Many sleep.
-Save that for economy flights, if you can, and try to sleep as little as possible in business class and first class.
+When travelling for leisure, save sleeping for economy flights, if you can, and sleep as little as possible in business class and first class.
 These seats are expensive whether you’re talking dollars or points and miles.
 I have a finite supply of both and want to enjoy the premium experience as much as possible rather than disturb my neighbors (snoring).

-The second option is flight following on the AV system.
-Being a private pilot, this can be as good as a movie sometimes especially if there is a good heads-up display (HUD).
+Another option is flight following on the AV system.
+As a former pilot, this can be as good as a movie sometimes especially if there is a good heads-up display (HUD).